voedger/reqmd/design.md

 The following files may have to be changed

-- reqmd.json
+- reqmd.json is updated if
-  - New FileURL is added
+  - FileUrl is added/removed
   - FileHash is updated
 - Markdown files updated if
   - Coverer with new FileURL is added